nemild/sitepay/README.md

 *Please note: sitepay is currently in its* **Request for Comment (RFC)** *phase*

 ### Overview
-sitepay is a way for any domain to publish where it will accept Bitcoin payments and receive messages related to those payments using DNS and HTTPS.
+sitepay is a way for any domain to publish where it will accept Bitcoin payments using DNS and HTTPS.
 Using sitepay, Bitcoin, and the Bitcoin Payment Protocol, any party can pay a domain securely and directly, with the ability to exchange payment metadata.
 It is made so sophisticated parties (e.g., other domains) can easily resolve payment locations in a standardized manner.

 sitepay works by defining a standard endpoint (by default, */epayment/bitcoin* at the *www* subdomain) where domains provide a BIP 70 handler to receive payments. sitepay also defines a way to make custom endpoints on that domain or on an external domain using one or more DNS TXT records.